Fibromyalgia is characterized by:

 Meditation can provide the following physical benefits:

-Massage Therapy.
-Massage therapy is thought to slow the heart and relax the body.
+Massage therapy is thought to slow the heart rate and relax the body.
 In one study, people who were given 30-minute massage sessions twice a week had lower stress and anxiety and less pain after 5 weeks compared to a group receiving an alternative therapy called transcutaneous electrical stimulation.

 Because of the difficulties in treating fibromyalgia, many people seek alternative therapies.
 Although some studies have reported a benefit from these treatments, there is not enough evidence to recommend them.